 Your Counselor, Sha* Wortman, LPC

-Maybe your preteen or teenager is overwhelmed, withdrawn, anxious, or full of anger, and you don’t know how to help them.
 Maybe you’re overwhelmed too.
 Exhausted from trying to support your child without knowing what’s “normal” or what’s serious.
-Or maybe you're both just walking on eggshells, trying to make it through the week.

-If you're here, it likely means that something feels heavy, for your child, for you, or for both of you.
-And you're ready for counseling that actually helps teens and preteens feel better and move forward.
+If you're here, it likely means something feels heavy; for you, for your child, or for both of you.
+And you're ready for support that actually helps.

 Hi, I’m Sha.

-I’m a Licensed Professional Counselor offering teen and pre-teen counseling in Birmingham, AL. I have more than 20 years of experience walking with young people and their families through seasons of anxiety, emotional overwhelm, behavioral struggles, and major life transitions.
+I’m a Licensed Professional Counselor offering individual, teen, and pre-teen counseling in Birmingham, AL. I have more than 20 years of experience walking with people through anxiety, emotional overwhelm, grief, trauma, and major life transitions.

 My background includes school counseling, private practice, and in-school clinical services for high-risk students.
-I’ve worked with hundreds of preteens and teens, and I understand just how tough this season can be for the whole family.
+I’ve worked with hundreds of preteens and teens, and just as importantly, I’ve supported the parents and adults trying to navigate these seasons.

 What it’s like to work with me